 Compromised machine identities allow cyber criminals—whether hackers, organized crime or nation states—to leverage keys and certificates in their attacks.
 They hijack the trust established by keys and certificates to bypass security controls and obscure their activities.
 This includes mis-issuing certificates, breaking weak certificates, code-signing malware, legitimizing spoofed websites, creating fake HTTPS, conducting man-in-the-middle attacks, eavesdropping on communications, and misusing SSH keys to pivot undetected throughout networks.

-When looking to the current and future state of identity management and security, a lack of machine identity protection has the same impacts as weak person-centric identity, including national security threats, public safety, and fraud.
+When looking to the current and future state of identity management and security, a lack of machine identity management has the same impacts as weak person-centric identity, including national security threats, public safety, and fraud.

 Right now, there’s a big focus on the importance of properly implementing and protecting HTTPS communications across Civilian and DoD agencies.
 Modernization efforts and cloud migration add exponential complexity to this.
 But when the dust settles, your agency will have thousands of machine identities to manage and safeguard.
 At that point, how do you think the protection will vary from person-centric identity to machine identity in your agency?

 Contact us to discuss why machine identity management should be part of an all-encompassing approach to identity, going beyond a person-centric approach.